How to write a design brief

 • How straightforward and simple is it?

-Edit down your brief until anyone could understand it and successfully deliver your project.
+Edit down your brief so that anyone can understand it and successfully deliver your project.

 Need help with a design brief template?

 A design brief is a tool that communicates your vision and project goals to the design team.
-It will ensure that you get measurable success and the best results possible from every project.
+It will give your project a clearer path towards measurable success and stronger results.

-If you need help with creating a brief or bringing to life a new project, get in touch to discuss how we can help.
+If you need help creating a brief or bringing a new project to life, get in touch to discuss how we can help.
 A well-written design brief will help your business grow organically and sustainably.
-We can provide or help you create such a brief.
+We’ve got the know-how to provide you with a brief that does exactly that—or help you create your own.

 further reading